Cape Cross Lodge is situated right on the Atlantic Ocean with great views.

 Drinks included: Drinks are not included at Cape Cross Lodge

-Attitude towards children: Children with parents are welcome at Cape Cross Lodge.
+Attitude towards children: Children of all ages are welcome at Cape Cross Lodge.

-Equipment: Cots and highchairs can be provided for children.
+Equipment: Cots and highchairs can be provided for children, on request.

 Power supply: Generator

-Communications: There are no phones in the rooms but the lodge has mobile reception.
-There is free wifi in the reception area.
+Communications: There are no phones in the rooms but the lodge has cellphone reception.
+There is free WiFi in the main area.

 TV & radio: There are no TVs or radios in the rooms but there is a central radio/entertainment centre that plays music throughout the day.
 There is a TV with satellite channels in the downstairs conference room.

 Health & safety

 Malarial protection recommended: No

-Medical care: The closest hospital or doctor is in Henties Bay, which is about a 30mindrive.
+Medical care: The closest hospital or doctor is in Henties Bay, which is about a 30-minute drive.
+For more comprehensive medical facilities, Swakopmund is about an hour-and-a-half’s drive away.

 Dangerous animals: Low Risk

 Security measures: There are no guards on site

-Fire safety: There are no fire extinguishers in rooms but there a few in and around the lodge.
+Fire safety: There are no fire extinguishers in the rooms but there a few in and around the lodge.

 Disabled access: In Place

 Laundry facilities: Laundry can be done at an extra charge per item and can be returned within 24 hours.

 Money: Each room has an electronic combination safe.